Jobs for Teens go Beyond Babysitting and Burgers

 If the school feels that the student’s attendance is suffering due to a job, that can also jeopardize their eligibility for a work permit.

-Balancing education and a social life, many teens look for work that lines up with their passions.
+Balancing education and a social life, many teens find work that lines up with their passions.

 Look for opportunities through family, friends, and neighbors.
 Search for postings at schools or community centers.
 Teens may even see “Now Hiring” signs posted in their everyday routine and favorite places to visit.